 - Covers TNS listener, auditing, passwords, user accounts and privileges, typical default security issues, and many more.

 * required field

 Latest Blog Post

-Security De-engineering, published in December 2011 by Taylor Francis, covers ubiquitous problems in information security and offers a solution in the final chapter
+Security De-engineering, published by Taylor Francis, covers ubiquitous problems in information security and offers a solution in the final chapter

 Areas covered: Penetration testing, Hackers, CASEs (Checklists and Standards Evangelists), IDS, Cloud Security, jobs in security, Identity Management, and organisational elements.